-Submit an Event Report to HM Revenue and Customs to declare that a scheme has ceased to exist.
+Submit an Event Report to HMRC to declare that a scheme has ceased to exist.

 Winding up a Pension scheme

 A scheme wind up is where the scheme ceases to exist.
 The scheme assets will either be:

 - used to buy annuities to provide the members with their benefits

 As scheme administrator you must submit an Event Report to HMRC using Pension Schemes Online giving the date the scheme completed winding-up.
 You have three months from this date to do this.
 If you’re the scheme administrator of a scheme with a Pension Scheme Tax Reference (PTSR) beginning with ‘2’ and you need to report the wind up of the scheme, please contact Pension Schemes Services.